txpipe/balius/README.md

 - multiple frontends: your app can have multiple frontends, maybe even developed by different teams.
 For example, a DEX could have different web frontends, the user could pick their favorite.
 - less plumbing: the runtime component can be quite generic and reused by many dApps.
 There's no need to re-implement how to query on-chain data, how to build transactions, how to submit transaction, etc. You can focus just on your business logic knowing that plumbing is already taken care of.

-The `Hollow` SDK is meant to provide the required artifacts to build headless Cardano dApps in a developer friendly way.
+Balius is meant to provide the required artifacts to build headless Cardano dApps in a developer friendly way.
 It provides all of the plumbing out-of-the-box, you just need to relax and enjoy the ride.

 [^1]: Keeping the on-chain code as small as possible it's very desirable trait.
 On-chain code is executed one time by each node of the blockchain.
 This is required as part of the consensus, but very redundant from the computational perspective.